uaf-arctic-eco-modeling/dvm-dos-tem/scripts/tests/doctests/doctests_Sensitivity.md

 no parameters set or copied.
 We have simply told the `SensitivityDriver` where we would like the files to go, but we haven't actually initialized anything yet.

-To finish setting up the experment we need to create the `sample_matrix` and have all the individual sample run directories be setup with the correct parameter values from the sample matrix.
+To finish setting up the experiment we need to create the `sample_matrix` and have all the individual sample run directories be setup with the correct parameter values from the sample matrix.
 In addition, the `initial_params_run_dir` should be setup with parameter values from the